With the 2022 World Cup schedule set for November and December instead of the traditional…

 Who was the last English team to win the Champions League?
-Chelsea in 2021, who defeated Man City in the all-English final.
-In fact, in 2021’s two European competitions, three English teams — Chelsea, Manchester City and Manchester United — made up three of the four finalists (Man U fell to La Liga’s Villarreal on PKs in the Europa League finals).
+Manchester City in 2023, who defeated Inter Milan in the all-English final.
+Back in 2021’s two European competitions, three English teams — Chelsea, Manchester City and Manchester United — made up three of the four finalists (Man U fell to La Liga’s Villarreal on PKs in the Europa League finals).

 So as action in the Premier League takes place, you may notice there are in fact three leagues going on, just within the Premier League:

 - Who is going to win the league?